Krish (singer)

-Krish is an Indian actor and singer who has worked on Tamil and Telugu films.
-He was introduced to the Tamil Cinema as a playback singer by the successful duos Gautham Vasudev Menon and Harris Jayaraj in Vettaiyaadu Vilaiyaadu for the song "Manjal Veyyil".
-After beginning his career as a playback singer, he has also appeared in films as an actor.
+Vijay Balakrishnan, better known as Krish, is an Indian playback singer who has worked predominantly in Tamil films apart from some Telugu dubbed and Kannada films.
+He was introduced to the Tamil cinema as a playback singer by Harris Jayaraj in Vettaiyaadu Vilaiyaadu for the song "Manjal Veyyil".
+Following, he delivered hits in films such as Unnale Unnale, Pachaikili Muthucharam, Dhaam Dhoom, Bheema, Vaaranam Aayiram, Ayan, Kalloori, Vettaikaran, Sakkarakatti up to Dev.
+He has sung over 3,000 songs across all languages.
+Krish has also appeared in multiple films as an actor.